Hybrid train: General Electric

 General Electric (GE) put their hybrid locomotive on display at Los Angeles Union Station on May 24, 2007.
 The locomotive used regenerative braking and a bank of high-capacity batteries that GE was constructing to achieve its fuel savings and to achieve higher emissions standards than previous ordinary diesel locomotives.
 It was expected to join GE's current line of Evolution Series locomotives As of May 2007.

 Savannah, Georgia

 The city of Savannah, Georgia tested the operation of a W class Melbourne tram in service as a biodiesel fuelled hybrid with on board battery storage in late 2008.
 Regular service along the River Street Streetcar started on February 11, 2009.

 Greece

 Hitachi Hybrid trains began construction in July 2019.
 They will be available throughout Greece from 2022.

 France

 Between 2021 and 2022, the French regions of Centre-Val de Loire, Occitanie, Nouvelle Aquitaine and Grand Est in partnership with SNCF and Alstom, will start test runs using an hybrid Regiolis railcar (Diesel/Battery), before starting regular service on 2023.

+Brazil

+Progress Rail delivered two hybrid EMD GT38H locomotives to Brazil around October of 2023, making them the first two in Brazilian revenue freight service.